 You can’t get away from CrossFit!
 When you walk down the street, turn on the TV, surf the internet, or chat with your buddies around the watercooler, the subject of CrossFit is all but guaranteed to come up.
 There’s always someone in your group or circle that does CrossFit, and they love to talk about it.
-But how much do you know about CrossFit?
-Here is everything you need to know:

 CrossFit is a fairly new form of strength and endurance training.
 With a CrossFit workout, your goal is to perform a certain workout routine within a certain amount of time.
 All of the workouts are timed, so your aim is to complete the workout as quickly as possible.
 Every time you repeat the workout, you try to beat your previous time.
 It’s a high-intensity workout that’s not for the faint of heart, but which has been proven to yield some pretty impressive results for those who stick it out!

-How Many Calories Can I Burn?If your goal is fat burning, CrossFit can be an excellent workout program for you.
+If your goal is fat burning, CrossFit can be an excellent workout program for you.
 Studies have shown that the timed trials used in CrossFit workouts can burn around 800 calories per hour, though most workouts last between 20 and 45 minutes.
 The workouts incorporate a certain number of repetitions per exercise, and only a set number of exercises per training session.
 Instead of working out one or two muscles or groups per day, most CrossFit training involves full-body training every day.

 CrossFit vs. Gym Workout